This course has already started. Contact The Crescent if you wish to join this course

 Explore MorePoetry

-Guided by Frank O’Hara’s essay Personism: A Manifesto (1959) this 11-week course has been designed for those with some experience of reading and writing poetry.
+Guided by Kenneth Goldsmith’s 2011 essay Language as Material, this 10-week course has been designed for those with some experience of reading and writing poetry.

 About the tutor